kirkbushell/eloquence/README.md

     }

 This example customises the count cache field, and the related foreign key, with num_posts and users_id, respectively.

+Alternatively, you can be very explicit about the configuration (useful if you are using count caching on several tables and use the same column name on each of them):

+    class Post extends Eloquent implements CountCache {
+        public function countCaches() {
+            return [
+                [
+                    'model'      => 'User',
+                    'countField' => 'num_posts',
+                    'foreignKey' => 'users_id',
+                    'key'        => 'id'
+                ]
+            ];
+        }
+    }

+If using the explicit configuration, at a minimum you will need to define the "model" parameter.
+The "countField", "foreignKey", and "key" parameters will be calculated using the standard conventions mentioned above if they are omitted.

 #### Setup the observer